EvgeniyaGorobets/PGxVision/README.md

 ### Data References

+These references indicate the source for all datasets available in PGxVision.

 Feizi, N., Nair, S. K., Smirnov, P., Beri, G., Eeles, C., Esfahani, P.
 N., … Haibe-Kains, B. (2021).
 PharmacoDB 2.0: Improving scalability and transparency of in vitro pharmacogenomics analysis. *bioRxiv.*